-Sidelined in Gaza war, a confident Hezbollah is eager to fight Israel
+Sidelined in Gaza war, Hezbollah fighters yearn for victory over Israel

 “We’re talking about Hamas here, small Hamas,” says the Hezbollah missile specialist, laughing.
 “They are giving the Israelis hell, and [Israeli Prime Minister] Netanyahu keeps claiming victory after victory. … They can’t take Jabaliya, and they talk about us?
 We are the cream of the resistance.
 Imagine what we can do.”

 Still, the cost to Hezbollah has already been high, and Israeli targeting can be precise.
-The day before Cmdr.
-Naameh’s funeral, for example, this correspondent visited the Christian Lebanese border town of Rmaich.
+The day before Mr. Naameh’s funeral, for example, this correspondent visited the Christian Lebanese border town of Rmaich.

 That day, at 2:21 p.m. in the direction of the nearby Shiite village of Maroun al-Ras, Israeli forces fired a single rocket or shell that sent a large plume of smoke into the air.
 Hours later, Hezbollah announced that the strike killed Mr. Naameh and another fighter.